Competition Rules

 DUOS

-Dancers must compete in the age & level category of the eldest and more experienced dancer of the 2 dancers competing.
+Dancers must compete in the age and level category of the eldest and more experienced dancer of the 2 dancers competing.

 For example: dancer 1 competes in 12 & under advanced and dancer 2 competes in 16 & under newcomers.
 The duo competes in 16 & under advanced.